 |The previous day, Little gingerly climbed several steps up to the veranda, looking for pellets.|

-It was this very experience that left me reminiscing all this time while in lockdown in India for the past eight months, thinking about how much we miss living in the bush.
-It was only a short time later, we had a similar heading reading: “Pig on the porch…Pig in the Parlor…Pig in the pond,” when our favorite warthog, Little did all three in one day, also adding lounging in the cement pond to cool off on a hot day.
+This same experience left me reminiscing all this time while in lockdown in India for the past eight months, thinking about how much we miss living in the bush.
+It was only a short time later, we had a similar heading reading: “Pig on the porch…Pig in the Parlor…Pig in the pond,” when our favorite warthog, Little, did all three in one day, also adding lounging in the cement pond to cool off on a hot day.

-For our new readers, we named him “Little” due to his tiny tusks when other warthogs of his size generally had much bigger tusks.
+We named him “Little” for our new readers due to his tiny tusks when other warthogs of his size generally had much more enormous tusks.
 After using his name over and over, he came to know it.
-I could call out in the garden when he was nearby and he’d come running.
+I could call out in the garden when he was nearby, and he’d come running.

 |Once he was situated, we brought him some fruit and veg.|